collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 Best practice "Fork and Pull Model" workflow
 Typical "fork and pull" situation/process: a user forks a repo within GitHub.
 New repo will appear in user account, with username in repo URL.
 The user will make a change in the browser, or clone the repo locally, and make change and push back to user account (which is the origin).
 User will submit pull request via own account.

+Best Practice "Fork and Pull Model" Workflow
+* Fork an organizational/user account repo
+* Go to the fork, which will be in your user account, perhaps clone locally
+* Make change, add, commit, create message, push back to GitHub if needed, which will create a new branch in the forked repo

 Best practice "Shared Repository Model" workflow Typical situation/process: Clone the organizational repo you have write permission to.
 User clones the repo locally using the organizational repo URL (the organizational repo is the origin).
 User creates a feature branch, pushes new branch to organizational repo, and submits pull request from within organizational repo.

+Best Practice "Shared Repository Model" Workflow
+* Clone the organizational repo you have been given read/write access to
+* Make change, add, commit, create message, push back to GitHub if needed, which will create a new branch in the organizational repo

+* Make a new branch, branching off branch your changed is intended to be merged into
+* Submit pull request
+* When pull request is accepted, delete branch

 # Clone/Download and Push Feature Branch to Repo (Almost Same Process for Forked Repo or Organizational Repo)